nriddiford/Bioinformatics_training/README.md

 #### 3.2 Update a repository

 If I make any changes to the code in either repository, I will write them on my local machine, and `push` the changes to Github.
 This will mean that the repository that you have just cloned is no longer the latest version.
-To update your repository to get the latest version run:
+To update `pull` your `Bioinformatics_training` repository to get the latest version run:

 ```
+cd Bioinformatics_training
 git pull
 ```

 Note that `Bioinformatics_training` and `alleleFreqs` are separate repositories, so to update both you'll need to perform the same action in each repository.

+#### 3.3 Raise an issue on Github